tytydraco/yessleep/out/This_Hospital_is_Not_Quite_Right.md

 “Hey, I heard you were in a car accident.
 Are you okay?"
 He said.

 “What?
-Oh God, something weird is going on.
-Who told you that?"
+Oh God, something weird was going on.
+"Who told you that?"
 I asked.

 “I got a call from the hospital."
 I stared out of the windshield of my car at in disbelief.
 Something horrible was going on.